 Hint: The easiest way to identify these people–male variety–is by their shaved legs.
 The females just look as if, for them, “body fat” is an old Village People song.

-Last year, for the first time, I discovered a disturbing phenomenon: people playing bicycling boom boxes as they rode.
-There were only a few of them then, but far more this year.
-It was sort of like driving down the street as idiots with more wattage then brains come driving past, the boom, boom, boom of their speakers shaking everything around them.
+For several years, I’ve been dealing with another sign of the Apocalypse: people playing bicycling boom boxes as they ride.
+There are more every year, subjecting everyone for hundreds of yards to their idea of music.
+Need I say it’s never good?
 There is something particularly jarring about hearing that sort of thing out in the countryside on a bike ride.
 There were, to be sure, plenty of people riding with earbuds, which is never a good idea safety wise.
 Maybe it’s my advancing age, but on rides like this, I prefer to hear the scuffing of tires on the road, the mechanical noises of the bikes–and riders–and the whooshing of various aero wheels as they pass.
 Most people pass us these days, and I don’t care.
 Wiser.

 There were plenty of people out to do their best on their bikes regardless of age–a wide and wild variety of bikes—that day.
 And there are people like me, folks who enjoy riding and want to get a decent workout, but mostly, have a bit of adventure.
 I console myself with the knowledge that only a tiny percentage of the population of the world can jump on a bike and pump out 27 miles or more at a decent pace.
 At my age, with my increasing age-related physical issues, and with all of my other obligations, that’s something.